YudongNiu/COD/source/readme.md

 Input Files
 -----------
 **The program COD.py requires 3 input files:**
-* dataset.txt: edge list of your network
+* dataset.txt stores edge list of your network.
+Each row in the file denote an edge for the network.
-* dataset.feat: node labels
+* dataset.feat stores node labels of your network.
+Row i records the labels of node $v_i$.
-* dataset.query_nodes: COD queries
+* dataset.query_nodes : COD queries.
+Each row represents a query.
+The first item is the query node and the second item is the query label.

 All the input files should be placed under the folder labeled_graph/dataset/.